Panama Canal Railway: Construction

 By July 1852, the company had finished 23 mi of track and reached the Chagres River, where an enormous bridge was to be built.
 The first wooden bridge failed when the Chagres rose by over 40 ft in a day and washed it away.
 Work was begun on a much higher, 300 ft, hefty iron bridge, which took more than a year to finish.
-In all, the company built more than 170 more bridges and culverts.
+In all, the company built more than 170 bridges and culverts.

 In January 1854, excavation began at the summit of the Continental Divide at the Culebra Cut, where the earth had to be cut from 20 ft to 40 ft deep over a distance of about 2500 ft.
 Several months were spent digging.
 In March 1854, 700 Chinese laborers arrived to work for the Panama Railroad Company.
 Decades later, the Panama Canal project required years to cut through this area deeply enough for a canal.
 The road over the crest of the continental divide at Culebra was completed from the Atlantic side in January 1855; 37 miles (60 km) of track having been laid from Aspinwall (Colón).
 A second team, working under less harsh conditions with railroad track, ties, railroad cars, steam locomotives, and other supplies brought around Cape Horn by ship, completed its 11 mi of track from Panama City to the summit from the Pacific side of the isthmus at the same time.